krisurbhi/Data_Analysis_of_Swiggy/README.md

 - `veg_or_nonveg`: Indicates whether the item is vegetarian or non-vegetarian.

 # Project Focus
-1.Popular Cuisines in Different Cities i.Find the most popular cuisines in various cities. ii.Identify trends and preferences in different cities.
+1.Popular Cuisines in Different Cities-

+i.Find the most popular cuisines in various cities. ii.Identify trends and preferences in different cities.

-2.Top-Rated Restaurants
+2.Top-Rated Restaurants-

 i.Identify the highest-rated restaurants. ii.Compare ratings across different cities and cuisines.

-3.Menu Categories and Items
+3.Menu Categories and Items-

 i.Analyze the different menu categories offered by restaurants. ii.Identify popular items in each category.